knative/eventing/docs/spec/sources.md

 Examples:

-- `hello.pingsources.sources.knative.dev`
+- `hello.default.pingsources.sources.knative.dev`
-- `myqueue.rabbitmqsources.sources.knative.dev`
+- `myqueue.rabbitns.rabbitmqsources.sources.knative.dev`

-It is allowed to specify an alternative value in [`spec.ceOverrides.extensions`](#duckspec), in which case the `knsource` value can be of any shape.
+It is allowed to specify an alternative value in [`spec.ceOverrides.extensions`](#duckspec), in which case the `subscription` value can be of any shape.

-When the `knsource` CloudEvent extension already exists in the CloudEvent being forwarded by a Source, its value SHOULD be overridden when the value described above is set.
+When the `subscription` CloudEvent extension already exists in the CloudEvent being forwarded by a Source, its value SHOULD be overridden when the value described above is set.

-One use case addressed by the `knsource` CloudEvent extension is event filtering based on [Source Custom Object](#source-custom-objects).
+One use case addressed by the `subscription` CloudEvent extension is event filtering based on [Source Custom Object](#source-custom-objects).
 For instance, triggers can be configured to receive events coming from a specific [Source Custom Object](#source-custom-objects) by filtering events on this